 Below is a short list of opportunities for faculty to engage with Cornell Bowers CIS Office of Diversity, Equity, and Inclusion.
 For additional opportunities, please email Cornell Bowers CIS DEI.

-Cornell Bowers CIS Office of Diversity, Equity, and Inclusion (DEI) will partner with Entrepreneurship at Cornell to host the inaugural Cornell Hackathon September 30, 2022 – October 1, 2022 in Ithaca, New York.
+Cornell Bowers CIS Office of Diversity, Equity, and Inclusion (DEI) will host the Engage to Empower Hackathon October 2024 in Ithaca, New York.
 Learn more.

 1. Design or co-design a hackathon challenge that aligns the faculty’s research interests with one of the following three thematic tracks: Enhancing Accessibility, Empowering Underserved Communities, and Enriching Cultural Environments.

 2. Become a faculty mentor for undergraduate and graduate students working in collaborative teams to address their pre-selected challenge.